demitri/SplitViewAutoLayout/README.md

 SplitViewAutoLayout
 ===================

 This is a simple project to demonstrate how to use NSSplitView with Auto Layout.
 It consists of a three-paned view, where the middle pane contains an NSScrollView.
-Auto Layout is also used in the sroll view to center the document view.
+Auto Layout is also used in the scroll view to center the document view.

 Currently this is a work in progress.